yarielg/wr-price-list-plugin/readme.txt

 1. Upload the entire `wr_price_list` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Look at your admin bar and enjoy using the new links there :)
-4. Go and manage your forum :)
+4. Go to WR PRICE LIST item menu on the left panel and start creating and playing with your product price :)

 == Frequently Asked Questions ==